 This page highlights the Nashville, TN High Water Mark Pilot Project which took place on May 9, 2013.
-This page is intended for local officials, emergency management personnel, community leaders as well as FEMA Regions, federal, state, and local entities.
+See more High Water Mark case studies.

 In May 2010, Nashville experienced unprecedented flooding that resulted in the loss of 11 lives and more than two billion dollars in property damage.
 Scott Potter, Director of Metro Water Services, welcomed attendees and provided remarks on flood recovery and discussed Home Buyout and Community Development Block Grant Disaster funding.